 Cribs and crib safety

-Whether new or old, your crib should meet all current government safety standards.
-Newer standards are
+Whether new or old, your crib should meet all current government safety standards:

-- Cribs should no longer have drop-rails.
+- Cribs should not have drop-rails.
 They are not safe for babies.

-- Cribs must have stronger parts and hardware than in the past.
+- Crib parts and hardware must be stronger than in the past.

 If you have an older crib that was made before the new safety standards were put into place:

 - Check with the maker of the crib.
 They may offer hardware to keep the drop side from moving.